jeremy-w/punch/NOTES.md

 * Punch -- the tool, as an object

 ## TODO
-* Allow `punch` to accept a template for the current time formatting.
 * {start}, {end} tokens should include the tz, and we should have a |tz filter to dump just the tz portion of the date.
 * Use templating system for printing tasks throughout.